It's great to celebrate. From birthdays to promotions and celebratory seasons like Christmas, sometimes the year can feel like one big party!

 By ‘empty’ we mean they provide plenty of fuel or energy without many, or any, essential nutrients to go with them.
 So you get a lot of bang (calories) for your buck without the benefits (no positive impact on your hunger or your health).

 Not only are the calories in alcohol empty, there are usually more of them than you think, too.
-When you transfer those into SmartPoints®, you can see just how the numbers change!
+When you translate those into SmartPoints®, you can see just how the numbers change!
+Find out how many SmartPoints (SP) are in your go-to drink.

-THE FIX: Set a drinks budget, bearing in mind your daily SmartPoints allowance and that it’s smart to drink no more than two standard drinks a day, or four on a single occasion (and try for two alcohol-free days a week).
-To stick to the budget and stay hydrated, drink a glass of water between every alcoholic drink.
+THE FIX: Set a drinks budget, bearing in mind your daily SmartPoints Budget and that it’s advised to drink no more than two standard drinks a day, or four on a single occasion (and try for two alcohol-free days a week).
+To stick to your budget and stay hydrated, drink a glass of water between every alcoholic drink.
 And because we pour 30 per cent more alcohol into short, squat glasses, choose a tall, thin one.

 THE FACT: After a few drinks, food seems more attractive